MAQuesada/Google-Workspace-Agent/publication/publication.md

 ### **Orchestrator Executor** 🔗

-The **Orchestrator Executor** is responsible for executing the action plan generated by the **Orchestrator Input** node.
-It sequentially calls each manager in the specified order, ensuring that each has access to the full context—including the original user request and the responses from previously called managers.
-This context propagation is critical for resolving inter-manager dependencies, such as using a resolved date to check calendar availability, or using a contact's email to compose a message.
-For this reason, the Orchestrator Input must output an execution plan that not only lists managers but also respects the logical dependencies between them.
+The **Orchestrator Executor** executes the action plan generated by the **Orchestrator Input** node.
+It sequentially calls each manager in the specified order, ensuring that each has access to the full context, including the original user request and the responses from previously called managers.
+This context propagation is critical for resolving inter-manager dependencies, such as using a resolved date to check calendar availability or a contact's email to compose a message.
+For this reason, the Orchestrator Input must output an execution plan that lists managers and respects the logical dependencies between them.

-Execution is not a blind step-by-step process; instead, it is adaptive and verified at each stage to ensure continuity, accuracy, and sufficiency of data before moving on.
+Execution is not a blind step-by-step process; instead, it is adaptive and verified at each stage to ensure continuity, accuracy, and data sufficiency before moving on.

 ---

 #### **Verifier Step**

-Between each manager invocation, the system performs a **Verifier Step**—a critical checkpoint that determines whether the information collected so far is sufficient to proceed.
+Between each manager invocation, the system performs a **Verifier Step**—a critical checkpoint determining whether the information collected so far is sufficient to proceed.
 This step is handled by a dedicated **Verifier Agent**, whose job is to assess the output of the previous managers and confirm that the current context meets the requirements of the next one.

 The Verifier checks for ambiguities, missing data, or incomplete resolutions that could compromise downstream tasks.
 For instance, if a user asks to email "Carlos" but the `contacts_manage` manager returns multiple matches, the Verifier halts execution and prompts the user to clarify which Carlos is meant.
 Similarly, if no contact is found or the chosen contact lacks an email address, the system cannot proceed to `email_manage` and will inform the user accordingly.